Bank of Dania (Dania, FL)

 Measures

-The bank closed its doors to effect a readjustment.
+The bank closed its doors to allow for a 'readjustment' to meet obligations.

 Newspaper Excerpt

-The bank of Dania closed shortly before noon today, following heavy withdrawals by depositors.
+The Bank of Dania closed its doors shortly before noon today, following heavy withdrawals by depositors.

 Source